FMecha/battlegear/docs/sidebs/sbs2.md

 The second game in the series, [releasing in May 1997 in Japan](https://archive.org/details/ArcadeGameList1971-2005/page/n46/mode/1up?view=theater) with the RR update releasing several months later.

 !!! note
     If you are emulating any Taito JC System game in MAME, you should be running version 0.266 with `-cheat` switch and overclock the `maincpu`, `sub`, and `dsp` CPUs to at least 200%.
 [Properly overclocked, it should run like this.](https://www.youtube.com/watch?v=BN6cwDzq0fg) Currently, Taito JC games suffer from a slowdown due to imperfect CPU emulation.
-[Starting from version 0.267,](https://github.com/mamedev/mame/commit/3d357c07c0ca824868bbe7586839c8caae236571#diff-2fc8ed920c6dc8de6019a9cde02d47e52e622912f49e6e03a5544471103b32d4) changes in Motorola 68000 FPU emulation has made the performance worse, even overclocked.
+[Starting from version 0.267,](https://github.com/mamedev/mame/commit/3d357c07c0ca824868bbe7586839c8caae236571#diff-2fc8ed920c6dc8de6019a9cde02d47e52e622912f49e6e03a5544471103b32d4) changes in Motorola 68000 FPU emulation has made the performance worse, even overclocked.<br>It is also recommended to set the master volume in Sound Test to maximum, as the default volume can be very quiet.

 WIP